 Outside of medicine Ashleigh has two young children and enjoys spending time exploring the local parks with them

 Andrew is an enthusiastic, passionate and motivated General Practitioner who prides himself on delivering high standards of care and health education.
-He delivers his practise with care, compassion and professionalism.
+He delivers his practice with care, compassion and professionalism.

 Andrew had a varied career path in his earlier years but at the age of 24 followed his passion and lifelong ambition to study medicine.
 Andrew studied medicine in England and graduated from The University of Manchester in 2009.